 Expert witness research is an important part of the legal process.
-The resources in this guide will help Jenkins' members find expert witnesses, research expert witnesses, and work with expert witnesses.
+The resources in this guide will help Jenkins' members find, research, and work with expert witnesses.

 Court rules often outline how facts and opinions from witnesses can be obtained during the discovery process and how their testimony can be handled.
 See the Pennsylvania Court Rules and Federal Court Rules guides for how to access the Pennsylvania and Federal court rules.